Home Warranty Claim Approval Rates: Which Companies Approve Most Claims

 Why Home Warranty Claims Get Denied

 Understanding why claims are denied is the most powerful step you can take toward protecting yourself.
-Denials are rarely random — they follow predictable patterns.
+Denials are rarely random.
+They follow predictable patterns, and 2026 consumer complaint data shows the same handful of triggers appearing across every major provider.

 The Most Common Denial Reasons